blitze/phpBB-ext-sitemaker/README.md

 Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB Sitemaker" extension.

+## Upgrade from phpBB Primetime

+* Disable (do not Purge) phpBB Primetime
+* Install phpBB Sitemaker as described above
+* Purge phpBB Primetime

 ## Collaborate

 * Create a issue in the [tracker](https://github.com/blitze/phpBB-ext-sitemaker/issues)